Walking in Tay Forest Park

 Towering trees and spectacular views

-The trails through Tay Forest Park are wonderfully varied and a joy to explore at any time of the year.
+The trails through Tay Forest Park are all a bit different, making them a joy to explore at any time of the year.
 With soaring trees and a rich mix of woodland species, there’s plenty of wildlife to spot.
-And the autumn colours here are particularly breath-taking.
+The autumn colours here are particularly breath-taking.

-If you’re feeling a bit more energetic, there are many rewarding longer trails through the Forest Park’s wooded hills, with panoramic viewpoints where you can catch your breath and soak up the scenery.
+If you’re feeling a bit more energetic, there are many longer trails through the Forest Park’s wooded hills.
+These hills have panoramic viewpoints where you can catch your breath and soak up the scenery.
 The sweeping views over Loch Tay from the Black Rock trail on the slopes of Drummond Hill are particularly stunning.
-The trail at Grandtully and the longer routes at Drummond Hill and Allean all climb to the ruins of hilltop forts, where on a clear day you can really appreciate their value as ancient vantage points.
+The trail at Grandtully and the longer routes at Drummond Hill and Allean all climb to the ruins of hilltop forts.
+On a clear day you can really appreciate their value as ancient vantage points.